Wonder World Amusement Park

-Wonder World Amusement Park is a video game for seventh generation consoles developed by British studio Coyote Console and published by Majesco Entertainment.
+Wonder World Amusement Park is a 2008 party video game developed by British studio Coyote Console and published by Majesco Entertainment for the Wii and Nintendo DS.

 Gameplay

 Wonder World Amusement Park features a carnival setting and an array of mini-games based on carnival games.
 Some games include ring toss, basketball and knife throwing.
 Players for the DS use the stylus to push or throw the necessary items, the most common technique being a simple flick upwards.

 Reception

-The DS version received "mixed" reviews, while the Wii version received "unfavorable" reviews, according to the review aggregation website Metacritic.
+The DS version received "mixed or average" reviews, while the Wii version received "generally unfavorable" reviews, according to the review aggregation website Metacritic.